Recovering from homelessness

 My name is Joseph.
 I live in Redwood City California.
 Because of the economic collapse brought on by the COVID pandemic, I ended up broke and homeless.
 From October 2020 until May 2021, I lived in a men's homeless shelter where I was a model resident.
 I mopped floors and cleaned bathrooms and followed the program.
-Friends of mine from Twitter were very generous last year and I was able to save some money so that when I was placed in a low-income senior housing residence I was able to start a new life.
+Friends of mine from Twitter were very generous during that time and I was able to save some money so that when I was placed in a low-income senior housing residence I was able to start a new life.

 As a deeply religious Catholic, I have given my life to God and the Church since I was a child.
 I have volunteered many hours of service to many causes and donated my talents or received inadequate compensation for my work.
 I thought people around me would lend me a hand when things got tough, but, unfortunately I have been marginalized and ignored by local Catholic communities.
 If you can spare some funds while I seek out alternate sources of income, I would be most grateful.
 I am sure God will reward you for your generosity.
 Please be aware that GoFundMe.org deducts 9% from each donation and that the amount posted for each contribution does not completely reflect the amount that I receive.

 More information about my background and my plans and dreams are available on this website: OurLadyOfRefugeMonastery.org